alanvito1/ORSTAC/README.md

 Making the tools available, keep your goals in mind and learn.

+1-Sign Up
+2-Login
+3-Go to Dbot area
+4-Download all bots here
+5-Upload the bot you want in Dbot.
+6-Run it

 Bots are created to work on Deriv's DBot:
 [Create Deriv Account Here](https://track.deriv.com/_h1BT0Uryldi2vdm9PpHVCmNd7ZgqdRLk/1/)